dromescu/awesome_aws_reinvent2017_workshops/README.md

 * CON213 - Hands-on Deployment of Kubernetes on AWS
 * CON317 - Advanced Container Management at Catsndogs.lol
 * CON332 - Build a Java Spring Application on Amazon ECS
+* CON319 - Interstella 8888: CICD for Containers on AWS

 ## Content Delivery
 * CTD403 - Supercharge Your Websites with the Power of Lambda@Edge